 Unauthorised, fraudulent obtaining and improper use of funds, property or any resources of an adult at risk from abuse.

-Norfolk Multi-Agency Safeguarding Adults Policy (2015) - FINAL 26 | P a g e
+Norfolk Multi-Agency Safeguarding Adults Policy (2015)

 21.9 Modern slavery

 Encompasses slavery, human trafficking, forced labour and domestic servitude.
 Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment